ncatlab/nlab-content/pages/6/1/9/3/3916/content.md

 * {#BRS} Sandro Buonchristiano, Colin Rourke, and Brian Sanderson. _A geometric approach to homology theory_.
 Vol. 18.
 Cambridge University Press, 1976.

-The stratified Pontrjagin-Thom construction may also be considered in higher categorical terms, where it relates functors between weak [[computad|computads]] to [[manifold diagram|manifold diagrams]].
+The stratified Pontrjagin-Thom construction may also be considered in higher categorical terms, where it relates functors between [[geometric computad|geometric computads]] to [[manifold diagram|manifold diagrams]].
 This is discussed at:

 * {#DornCategoricalTP} [[Christoph Dorn]], _The categorical Pontryagin-Thom construction_. [link](https://cxdorn.github.io/tcptc/)